trejdof/DoctorReportApp/README.md

-# My Python App for Doctor Reports
+# My Python App for Medical Reports

 This small Python app is designed to generate doctor's reports as PDFs.
 It was created for a family member to help with organizing medical documentation.